 In the previous season, Queen's Park had provided some training facilities for local junior side Victoria.
-The Queen's Park Committee now decided to permit Victoria the use of the club's ground at Myrtle Park, known as "Little Hampden" and put up a "small structure" for Victoria's visitors.
+The Queen's Park Committee now decided to permit Victoria the use of the club's ground at Myrtle Park, known as "Little Hampden", and put up a "small structure" for Victoria's visitors.
 As yet, there was no formal connection between the two clubs.

 A week later, Linthouse visited Hampden Park in the first round of the Glasgow Cup.
 Queen's had opposed the creation of the competition but, after some consideration, decided to take part.
 The ground at Hampden was heavy after rain but this did not prevent Queen's Park cruising to an 11-0 victory.
-Again the goalscorers are unclear but it appears that John Lambie scored at least three times and Alex Hamilton at least twice.
+Again the goalscorers are unclear but it appears that Johnny Lambie scored at least three times and Alex Hamilton at least twice.
 Jimmy Hamilton and David Allan were also on the scoresheet.

 A week later, Queen's Park made their first visit to the Dunbartonshire village of Renton.
 Both sides were unbeaten in the season to date and there was considerable interest in the match.
 Despite doing plenty of attacking, Queen's went down to a 4-1 defeat.
 The Spiders' goal came in 80 minutes when David Allan collected an Alex Hamilton pass to score.

 On Saturday 8 October, Queen's Park met Cambuslang at Hampden Park.
 John Auld made his debut for the Spiders.
-John Lambie gave Queen's the lead in 55 minutes but, shortly before the final whistle, Cambuslang scored a well-deserved equaliser.
+Johnny Lambie gave Queen's the lead in 55 minutes but, shortly before the final whistle, Cambuslang scored a well-deserved equaliser.

 A week later, Queen's Park hosted Dunbartonshire side Jamestown in the third round of the Scottish Cup.
-A crowd of 2,000 saw a 3-0 home victory.
+A crowd of around 2,500 saw a 3-0 home victory.
 J Boyd of the second eleven replaced Alex Hamilton who was unable to play.
 Queen's opened the scoring in 15 minutes through either Jimmy Hamilton or George Somerville (reports varied).
-William Berry doubled the lead from a scrimmage and Jimmy Hamilton added a third.
+Willie Berry doubled the lead from a scrimmage and Jimmy Hamilton added a third.
 But for the performance of Cunningham in the Jamestown goal and numerous missed opportunities by the Queen's Park forwards, the margin of victory would have been much greater.

-On the following Saturday, Morton were the visitors. to Hampden Park.
+On the following Saturday, Morton were the visitors to Hampden Park.
 A crowd of 2,500 on a fine day saw Queen's Park win 8-1.
 The display of the forwards was much improved from the previous week.
 Morton took the lead from a scrimmage but David Allan equalised in 30 minutes.
 With the wind at their backs, Queen's scored seven unanswered goals in the second half.
 The scorers of the first five of these were Jimmy Hamilton, David Allan, George Somerville and John Hill (2).
 It is not known who got the final two goals.

 On Saturday 29 October, Queen's Park were involved in an exciting Glasgow Cup tie with Glasgow Thistle at Hampden Park.
 The visitors took the lead on 15 minutes through Duncan.
 Queen's equalised on the stroke of half-time when Hume deflected a shot through his own goal.
 Despite being well on top, Queen's fell behind again when James Macara scored the second own goal of the game.
-The Spiders applied incessant pressure and were rewarded with only a few minutes remaining when John hill equalised from a scrimmage.
+The Spiders applied incessant pressure and were rewarded with only two minutes remaining when John Hill equalised from a scrimmage.
 Thistle were aggrieved at the award of the equalising goal, claiming that the ball went fully a yard wide of the post.

 On Saturday 12 November 1887, Hibernian were the visitors to Hampden Park.
 The 7,000 spectators saw what was described as the best game of the season so far at the ground.
 Queen's Park took the lead in 15 minutes when Hamilton (unclear which one) volleyed home a Somerville cross.
 The Edinburgh men played some fine football in the first half and equalised in 30 minutes through a John Coleman header.
-In the second half, David Allan restored the Spiders' lead with a fine headed goal and victory was secured when J McLachlan put the ball through his own goal in a desperate attempt to clear.
+In the second half, David Allan restored the Spiders' lead with a fine headed goal and victory was secured when James McLaughlan put the ball through his own goal in a desperate attempt to clear.

 Queen's Park were back in Glasgow Cup action on the following Saturday.
 The competition was now at the semi-final stage and Cambuslang were the Spiders' opponents.
 A 5,000 crowd saw Queen's slump to defeat.
 The Scotsman mentioned "the little mining town sending a large contingent of supporters of the dark blues" and they were to return home happy.
 Cambuslang took the lead in eight minutes from a scrimmage following a throw-in.
 Queen's Park tried hard to retrieve the situation but it was Cambuslang who scored again in 80 minutes through the younger of the two James Gourlays.
 David Allan pulled a goal back in 87 minutes and Queen's pressed to the end but to no avail.
-The pitch was slippery, with falls frequent, and Queen's failed to reproduce the form shown against His on the previous Saturday.
+The pitch was slippery, with falls frequent, and Queen's failed to reproduce the form shown against Hibs on the previous Saturday.

 It was Scottish Cup time again on Saturday 26 November.
 Queen's Park's opponents in the fifth round were Partick Thistle.
 It had rained heavily all day and the pitch at Inchview was a quagmire.
 If it had not been a cup tie, the game would have been called off.
 Despite the conditions, the 2,000 spectators enjoyed an exciting spectacle.
-Queen's took an early lead through Jimmy Hamilton (Glasgow Herald) or John Lambie (North British Daily Mail) and had the better of the first half.
+Queen's took an early lead through Jimmy Hamilton (Glasgow Herald) or Johnny Lambie (North British Daily Mail) and had the better of the first half.
 The teams turned round immediately at half-time due to the prospect of premature darkness.
 In the second period, Queen's went close on a number of occasions and Thistle twice hit the bar.
 Then, with six minutes to go, the Spiders secured victory with a second goal.
 Due to the failing light, it was impossible for most of the crowd to see who scored but Allan Stewart was credited with the goal by the Glasgow Herald.
 After Queen's Park's defeat to Cambuslang a week earlier, many had fancied Partick Thistle to win the tie but Queen's deservedly went through to the next round.
 The Queen's Park side, according to The Scotsman, was - Gillespie; Arnott and Smellie; Macara, Auld and Hill; A Hamilton, Berry, Somerville, D Allan and Lambie.
 The fact that the goalscorers listed in the Glasgow Herald were not in the team line-up provided by The Scotsman highlights the difficulty in compiling accurate statistics for football in the Victorian era.

 On Saturday 3 December 1887, Queen's Park's near neighbours 3rd Lanark Rifle Volunteers were the visitors to Hampden Park.
 A strong breeze made conditions difficult for the players.
 The Volunteers, with the wind advantage, went into a three goal lead through a scrimmage, Maley and McIntyre before Alex Hamilton pulled a goal back from a suspiciously offside position.
 Queen's took full advantage of the change of ends and scored four unanswered goals in the second period for a 5-3 victory.
 According to the North British Daily Mail, the goals came from Lambie, scrimmage, Lambie and J Hamilton.
 The Glasgow Herald, on the other hand, opted for Lambie, not known (3rd LRV claimed that the ball had not gone between the posts), J Hamilton and not known.

 A week later, Edinburgh side Athenians were Queen's Park's opponents at Hampden Park.
 The visitors arrived a man short and Queen's veteran defender Charles Campbell stepped in to make up the numbers.
 The Spiders strolled to a 10-0 victory.
 So one-sided was the game that, at one point, Queen's goalkeeper George Gillespie took up a position in the middle of the field to watch proceedings.
 Queen's Park were three up at the interval.
 Left back Bob Smellie then switched positions with inside left Jimmy Hamilton at half-time and went on to score twice.
-The other scorers were George Somerville (4), Jimmy Hamilton (3) and William Berry.
+The other scorers were George Somerville (4), Jimmy Hamilton (3) and Willie Berry.